ajaykamta/springrepo/README.md

 # springrepo
- It is a spring-boot project with controller and service class implementation along with Exception handling.
+It is a spring-boot project with controller and service class implementation along with handling exceptions.